corrode/corrode.github.io/content/services/_index.md

 ## What We Offer

-At corrode, we provide specialized Rust consulting services to help companies adopt and excel with Rust.
-Our offerings include:
+At corrode, I provide tailored Rust consulting services to help companies adopt and excel with Rust.
+As a solo consultant with extensive experience, I offer:

 1. **Training:** Tailored Rust workshops and courses for your team.
 2. **Consulting:** Expert advice on Rust adoption, best practices, and optimization.